IamGreyWolf/GreysEsoMorrowindModCollection/README.md

   + Morrowind had no fancy modern features like a compass.

 + ### **Pawksickles**
   + Replaces the ingame UI font with alternatives (my favorite mod).
-I have included the original morrowind font "MagicCards" in the folder but I am using another one for legibility reasons.
+I did not use the original Morrowind font (although possible) for legibility reasons.
 If you want to use any other font, edit the lua file (don't worry, it's simple).
+Go to places like dafont.com and look for apropriate fonts that match the aesthetic but also are legible.

 + ### **TrueExploration**
   + Adds an adjustable Fog of war to the map.
 Unexplored areas remain in the fog until you go there.
 If you have a character that has visited a lot of places already, you might need to walk the areas again to lift the fog.
 Otherwise this addon is amazinig for immersion and an oldschool feel.